kore4lyf/notes/cssGrid.md

 Another way we can solve this problem is to remove the us

-Assuming some imagese were shrinked by height and some are 2 times bigger than than the original sqaured images.
+Assuming some images were shrinked by height and some are 2 times bigger than than the original sqaured images.
 The images that were shrinked by height have a class name of `vertical` and images that were big have a class name of `big`.

 ```css
 .horizontal {